lento234/python-workshop/01_challenges/01_nbody_simulation/README.md

 ## Description

 This is a classic gravitational n-body simulation problem.
-The goal is to simulate the graviational interaction of a system of particles $p_i\in P$ where $i=[0,1,...,N]$.
+The goal is to simulate the graviational interaction of a system of particles $p_i\in P$ where $i=[1, 2, ...,N]$.

 A particle $p_i$ is defined by the following properties: